polarking/ss7-ml-analysis/README.md

 1. URL of the Spark master.
 In the form spark://host:port.
 2. Username for the Elasticsearch cluster.
 3. Password for the Elasticsearch cluster.
-4. Directory containing training data.
+4. File path to the training data.

 The application can be started using spark-submit: